 Most of the students in Denmark use bikes to get to their university.
-You can also purchase a second-hand bike from 30 to 135 EUR, depending on its condition.
+Depending on its condition, you can also purchase a second-hand bike from 30 to 135 EUR.
 Others also prefer taking public transportation for the commotion.
 The cheapest monthly public transport pass costs around 50 EUR per month.

-Spend wisely and cut down expenses for the least important things so that you can save and use the money in need.
+Spend wisely and cut down expenses for the least essential things so that you can save and use the money in need.